saqib-ahmed/chat-scaling/README.md

 `docker swarm init`

+A single node swarm will serve the purpose of demonstration.
 Then simply execute

 `docker stack deploy -c docker-compose.yml test`

-That's it.
-It will start the service at port `3000`.
+It will start the chat application at port `3000`.
 You can see the visualizer at port `8080`.
-To see the services running, execute
+It will take around 10-20 seconds for the whole stack to become fully available.
+To see the services' status, execute

 `docker service ls`